-Separating users through the provision of designated spaces, such as buffered sidewalks, bicycle lanes and shared use paths, contributes to the comfort and safety of pedestrian and bicyclist travel.
+Separating users through the provision of designated spaces, such as buffered sidewalks, bicycle lanes and sidepaths, contributes to the comfort and safety of pedestrian and bicyclist travel.
 The plan also recommends urban design, land use and environmental strategies that address the character and physical nature of the corridor.
-While these changes will not significantly reduce congestion, they can encourage improved safety, character and function of the corridor and the surrounding communities.
+While these changes will not significantly reduce congestion, they can encourage improved safety, character and function of the Georgia Avenue corridor and surrounding communities.